FIFA World Cup 2018: Brazil aim to change echo of defeat to sound of celebration

 But the current group is very different from the group that flopped at home four years ago.
 After a series of changes implemented by coach Tite since September 2016, the five-time World Cup champions once again are considered title contenders.

-After hearing the negative chants at the training ground recently, four-time World Cup winner Mario Zagallo expressed optimism the humiliation could make Brazil stronger this time.
+After hearing the negative chants at the training ground recently, four-time World Cup winner Mario Zagallo expressed optimism the humilation could make Brazil stronger this time.

 With a new resolve, Brazil became so effective that it was the first team to qualify for Russia.
-His 4-1-4-1 tactics, sharpened after conversations with Carlo Ancelotti, has shaped the right mix of players.
+His 4-1-4-1 tactics, sharpened after a series of conversations with Carlo Ancelotti, has shaped the right mix of players.

-Brazil beat Germany 1-0 in Berlin in March, despite having Neymar out injured.

-It was another step in the right direction for a team tasked with overcoming the most embarrassing loss in a proud football history.
+It was another step in the right direction for a team tasked with overcoming the most embarrassing loss in the country’s proud football history.

 Marcelo, Fernandinho, Willian and Paulinho are the only Brazilians who played in that 2014 semifinal match and are still in the national team.
 Neymar was out with a fractured vertebrae and Thiago Silva was suspended.